 Since vodka is straight poison, mixed with water, the choices are limited in making it palatable.
 The funny thing is that the purer you make your vodka poison, the more poisonous it is going to taste.
 If you make it less pure, like brandy, rum or whisky, you will comingle some additional flavour compounds, many times pleasant ones, that help decrease the poison barrier.
-Aging in barrels is another option, since the oak can give vanilla and toffee overtones to the spirit, which people find appealing.
-Vodka–no dice–it’s not vodka if you oak age it.
+Ageing in barrels is another option since the oak can give vanilla and toffee overtones to the spirit, which people find appealing.
+Vodka--no dice--it’s not vodka if you oak age it.

 So this leads us back to the Occult Food Additives Codex.
-The rules say you can add “stuff” to vodka and still call it vodka.
+The rules say you can add "stuff" to vodka and still call it vodka.
 One of the key additives for alcohol is glycerine (glycerol).
-This pleasant little molecule is a sugar alcohol, that naturally taste sweet.
-It also has the advantage of taking the “sharp” edges off of alcohol, or making it taste smoother.
-Basically it’s Barry White for vodka.
+This pleasant little molecule is a sugar alcohol, that naturally tastes sweet.
+It also has the advantage of taking the "sharp" edges off of alcohol or making it taste smoother.
+Basically, it’s Barry White for vodka.